Founder of CEAS

-The key areas of her expertise and interest are: Transatlantic relations; US foreign politics; NATO affairs; EU affairs, NATO, policies of the EU and its member states towards South East Europe and Russia; Serbian foreign and security policies with a special focus on relations with NATO; Russian influence in the Western Balkans and Europe; Transitional justice and security sector reform; Contemporary social-liberalism; Democratic deficit of multiculturalism.
+The key areas of her expertise and interests are: Serbian foreign and security policies with a special focus on relations with NATO and the US, US, NATO and EU polices in South East Europe: Russian influence in the Western Balkans and Europe; Transitional justice and security sector reform

-She is the leading researcher and author of CEAS reports, among which are most prominent: “Basic Instinct: The Case for More NATO in The Western Balkans” published in September 2017 and “Eyes Wide Shut – Strengthening of the Russian Soft Power in Serbia – goals, instruments and effects” published in May 2016.
+She is the main researcher and author of influential CEAS reports, most notably “West Side Story - CEAS proposal for the correction of the administrative line between Serbia and Kosovo, agreed in a format under the auspices of West”(June 2018), “Basic Instinct: The Case for More NATO in The Western Balkans” (September 2017), and “Eyes Wide Shut – Strengthening of the Russian Soft Power in Serbia – goals, instruments and effects” (May 2016).

-She is an alum of the Friedrich-Naumann- Stiftung International Academy for Leadership (IAF) and had internship with prestigious Paris based think-tank CERI of the Science Po University sponsored by the European Commission.
+She is an alumna of the Friedrich-Naumann- Stiftung International Academy for Leadership (IAF) and has interned at the prestigious Paris based think-tank CERI of the Science Po University.

 Anđa Petković graduated law at the Law Faculty of the Union University "Nikola Tesla".